Alvin-21/portfolio-landing-page/README.md

 * The screen seems to display extra space on the right
 * The submit button does not send data to the required target,  instead it displays a 404 error
-* The social media images at the bottom of the page do not display on Safari web browser

 ## Technologies Used